 Biosynthesis is a multi-step process by which living organisms convert simple compounds into more complex products.
-Biomedican manipulated the living organism to produce cannabinoids, following the footsteps of Scientists at Eli Lilly.
+Biomedican manipulated the living organism to produce cannabinoids, following scientists’ footsteps at Eli Lilly.
 Pharmaceutical giant Eli Lilly utilized the biosynthesis process in the late 1970s that revolutionized other industries.
 They manipulated micro-organisms such as bacteria and yeast to create vast quantities of insulin fit for human consumption with a small input.

-than 200 less-understood cannabinoids.
-Biomedican is seeking an investment of $10 million to purchase critical research equipment to advance the research to the commercialization phase.
+An exceptionally compelling investment opportunity is required to rapidly mass-produce highly desired cannabinoids such as THC and CBD, as well as the more than 200 less-understood cannabinoids.
+Biomedican is seeking an investment of $10 million to purchase critical research equipment to advance the commercialization phase.
 We encourage our readers to participate and invest in revolutionizing the cannabis industry with cheaper and GMO-free products